Ray Norman

 • The most variety.

-• The most listened too radio station.
+• The most listened to radio station.

 • Crankin' out commercial free music